IST263/fall2019m004/docs/syllabus.md

 ### Late Work
-GitHub timestamps all submitted work.
+Git commits timestamps all submitted work.
 Any work submitted late will be evaluated but no points will be awarded.
 Refer to Section ‘Weekly Assignments’ in Page 3 that discusses assignment submission.